 Gary specializes in total family wealth planning with specific focus on creative tax and estate planning strategies, retirement planning and executive benefit consulting.
 Gary’s depth of knowledge in advanced tax and financial issues serves as a valuable resource for his clients.

-A member of the Maryland Bar Association (MSBA), Gary is also a Certified Public Accountant (CPA), a Personal Financial Specialist (PFS) and an Accredited Investment Fiduciary (AIF).
+A member of the Maryland Bar Association (MSBA), Gary is also a Certified Public Accountant (CPA), a Personal Financial Specialist (PFS), an Accredited Estate Planner (AEP) and an Accredited Investment Fiduciary (AIF).
 He holds a Bachelor of Science Degree in Business Administration from Lehigh University and earned his J.D. with honors from the University of Maryland School of Law.
 Gary is a member of the Maryland Association of Certified Public Accountants (MACPA) where he serves as Co-Chair for Advanced Tax Institute Estate Planning Day and he is also a member of the American Institute of Certified Public Accountants (AICPA).
 Gary belongs to the Baltimore Estate Planning Council and previously served as President.

 Gary has over 40 years of experience in the financial services industry.
 Prior to joining WMS Partners Gary was a Principal at Glass Jacobson Investment Advisors in Owings Mills, MD.
 He was a Tax Partner at KPMG Peat Marwick for 20 years and started his career as a Tax Associate at Venable, Baetjer & Howard.